SanderMertens/flecs/docs/ObserversManual.md

 </ul>
 </div>

-The following sections describe things to keep in mind about the order in which observers are invoked.

 ### Observer disabling
 Just like systems, observers can be disabled which prevents them from being invoked.
 Additionally, when the module in which an observer is stored is disabled, all observers are disabled as well.
 The same happens for systems (when using the default pipeline).
 This makes it easy to disable all logic in a module with a single operation.